 Arizona Divorce | Debt Follows the Person(s)

-First, let’s discuss debts and how debts follow the person.
+Let us discuss debts and how debts ‘follow the person.’

-When you and your soon-to-be ex-spouse applied for, were approved for, and then signed the mortgage loan documents for your house, you both committed equally to paying off the mortgage loan.
-It was probably a very happy day.
+When you and your soon-to-be ex-spouse signed the mortgage loan documents for your house, you both committed equally to paying off the mortgage loan.

-Now, you are planning to divorce, but you need to remember that you both will continue to be responsible for the original home loan until such time that the existing home loan is paid off, either through a refinance of the home or by selling the home.
+Now you are planning to divorce but you will both continue to be responsible for the home loan until the existing home loan is paid off either through a refinance of the home by one of the spouses, or by selling the home.

-Unless you make a lot of money, having your name on the existing mortgage could make it impossible for you to purchase a new house for yourself after the divorce.
+Unless you make a lot of money, having your name as a responsible person on any mortgage loan could make it impossible for you to purchase a new house for yourself after the divorce.

-Why is this?
-It’s because half of the mortgage payment from the former home will still be part of your debt-to-income ratio that you need to qualify for a new home loan.
+This is because at least half of the mortgage payment from the former home will still be part of your debt-to-income ratio.
+The debt-to-income ratio is part of what helps you qualify for a new mortgage loan.

-If you are responsible for half of the mortgage for the former home, and have car payments, credit card payments and other loan payments you will most likely not qualify for a new home loan because your debt to income ratio’s are out of line.
+If you are responsible for at least half of the mortgage of the former home, and if you have car payments, credit card payments and other loan payments you will most likely not qualify for a new home loan.
+This is because your debt-to-income ratios will be outside of the allowable norms.